Location Wheels

 If the person has no place of birth, the box will be colored gray.
 Click on No place in the legend to highlight

-As with the previous Ancestors, Descendants and Mixed wheels, you can check/uncheck the following boxes:
+As with the previous Ancestors, Descendants and Mixed wheels, you can check/uncheck the following boxes depending on the kind of wheel chosen:

 Click the Default parameters button to go back to return to the default settings of the wheel.